polterguy/magic.node/README.md

 ";
 var lambda = new Parser(hl).Lambda();

-// Creating an expression, and evaluating it on above lambda. var x = new Expression("../**/%3");
+var x = new Expression("../**/%3");
 var result = x.Evaluate(lambda);

-/*
- * The result variable above now contains only the [howdy2] node,
- * since other nodes doesn't have exactly 3 characters in their values.
- */
 ```

 Notice how the iterator we created above, uses the `%3` parts of the expression, to parametrize